Aaron Carter: Disputes, financial issues, and legal issues

+Carter's girlfriend, Melanie Martin, was arrested in Los Angeles in March 2020 after allegedly committing an act of domestic violence against Carter.

 Death

-On November 5, 2022, Carter died at his home in Lancaster, California, at age 34.
+On November 5, 2022, Carter died at his home in Lancaster, California at the age of 34.
 His body was found in his bathtub by a housekeeper.

-He was cremated, and his ashes were left in the care of his twin sister Angel.
-The cause of death was not immediately publicized, but the Los Angeles County Medical Examiner-Coroner later ruled that Carter's death was accidental drowning after inhaling difluoroethane and taking alprazolam (Xanax).
+The cause of Carter's death was not immediately publicized.
+The Los Angeles County Medical Examiner-Coroner later stated that Carter had inhaled difluoroethane and taken alprazolam (Xanax), and that his death was an accidental drowning.

-Carter's ashes were interred at Forest Lawn Memorial Park.
+Carter was cremated.
+His ashes were interred at Forest Lawn Memorial Park–Hollywood Hills.